Hugo-W/Hugo-W.github.io/_posts/2020-03-28-welcome-to-jekyll.markdown

 ## Optical flow through webcam

-In this sketch, the optical flow cmoputed from the webcam is used to hit a ball with simple physics.
+In this sketch, the optical flow computed from the webcam is used to hit a ball with simple physics.

 [Sketch](/p5sketch/CamSketch/)